 Buying your first home can be exhilarating.
 It can also be hard, exhausting, and yet, extremely rewarding.
-Knowing that you own the roof over your head gives you a great sense of pride.
+As a millennial, knowing that you own the roof over your head gives you a great sense of pride.
 At a certain age, people tend to settle down and make the biggest financial decision of their lives to buy their first home.
-Many younger millennials are at that age now and need to start venturing out into the housing market.
+Many younger millennials buying homes need to start venturing out into the housing market.

 Millennials are dealing with a harsher economy and higher cost of living than the generations before them.
 Despite that, millennials make up for the largest portion of the new home buyer’s pool.
 Part of it is simply the desire to settle down early, and partly because millennials are, by necessity, becoming more prudent spenders.
 They understand that loan money is dead money.
 With the right approach, the amount of money they are paying for rent might go towards paying the mortgage on their own home.